 Boarding and alighting the trains

-Upon arrival in the station, the train’s doors open automatically.
+Upon arrival at the station, on some lines, the train’s doors open automatically.
 You should let passengers alight from the train before boarding.

-If the train doors don’t open automatically, there are buttons on the doors to open them manually.
+On the lines where the train doors don’t open automatically, there are buttons or levers on the doors to open them manually.
 Please wait until the button is illuminated (indicating that it has been activated) before pressing the button to open the doors.

 Exit signs & street maps